$3,100,000Pressure sore death

 Compensation in these cases can help cover funeral and burial expenses, loss of companionship, and the trauma of knowing their loved one’s death was the result of neglect.

-In cases of extreme negligence leading to developing bedsores at stage 4, courts may also award punitive damages to punish the facility and deter similar misconduct in the future.
+In cases of extreme negligence leading to bedsores at stage 4, courts may also award punitive damages to punish the facility and deter similar misconduct in the future.

 These damages are meant to send a clear message that facilities cannot cut corners at the expense of residents’ health and safety.
 If a facility’s failure to prevent or treat bed sores was especially reckless, punitive damages may significantly increase the total compensation awarded.